casys-kaist/ozz/docs/razzerv2/idea.md

     - Informative
   - Scheduling to expand the coverage, which must be
     - Effective

-# Challenges
-  - Numerous combination of all communications
-  - Interleaving patterns are not standardized
-  - Guiding a fuzzer with not-well-refined coverage would harm the performance of the fuzzer
-  - Hidden data races and hidden interleaving

 # Terms
   - Communication: read-from + from-read